 The Parable Series

-Though a third installment, Parable of the Trickster, was planned, Butler struggled with it for years, during which she wrote other books and stories.
+Though a third installment, Parable of the Trickster, was planned, Butler struggled with it for years, in part because she said she found the Earthseed series depressing.
+During this time she wrote other books and stories.
 At the time of her death, Parable of the Trickster was unfinished.
 Parts of Butler's drafts are available at San Marino's Huntington Library.